 Eligibility to Request Deferred Disposition

-Request by mail will not be accepted for the offenses listed below.
+Request by mail will not be accepted for the following offenses:

-- The offense is a status offense involving a violation of Chapter 161 of the Health and Safety Code (Tobacco); or
+- The offense is a status offense involving a violation of Chapter 161 of the Health and Safety Code (Tobacco)

 - Juvenile cases (must appear in person with a parent or guardian)

-- a written request for Deferred Disposition (Click here for Request Form)
+- A written request for Deferred Disposition (PDF)